 Food and Drink

 - Eternal Sunshine Cafe – Unique breakfast spot.
-Try the benedicts!
+Try one of their benedicts!

 - Genki – It’s a small, family-owned restaurant with amazingly fresh sushi and house sake that is out of this world.
 Try to make a reservation because it fills up quickly.
 Also, be SURE you try the house-made caramels they offer you at the end of the meal.